adrianomarto/soft_uart/README.md

 The device will appear as `/dev/ttySOFT0`.
 Use it as any usual TTY device.

 You must be included in the group `dialout`.
-You can in what groups you are included by typing `groups`.
+You can verify in what groups you are included by typing `groups`.
 To add an user to the group `dialout`, type:
 ```
 sudo usermod -aG dialout <username>
 ```